Triumph

 Sibling · Food & Consumption

 Wholesome food delivery ads dominate Triumph's late-night feeds—algorithmically timed to coincide with user loneliness peaks.
-Triumph influencers promote Wholesome products in exchange for sponsorship tiers.
-The arrangement is seamless: social media creates the emptiness, Wholesome fills it with calories.
+Social media creates the emptiness, Wholesome fills it with calories.
 Comfort eating, industrialized.

 Wellness